MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 #### Supported in: Definition of Done | Markdown widget | Pull Requests | README files | Wikis

 Organize related items with lists.
-You can add ordered lists with numbers, or unordered lists with just bullets.
+You can add ordered lists with numbers or unordered lists with just bullets.

 Ordered lists start with a number followed by a period for each list item.
 Unordered lists start with a `-`.
 Begin each list item on a new line.
-In a Markdown file or widget, enter two spaces before the line break to begin a new paragraph, or enter two line breaks consecutively to begin a new paragraph.
+In a Markdown file or widget, enter two spaces before the line break to begin a new paragraph or enter two line breaks consecutively to begin a new paragraph.

 ### Ordered or numbered lists